Spanish Mortgage data

 In the last two years we have seen the number of new loans constituted in the month of August outstrip those from July.
 This is partly due to the various institutions connected to conveyance and lending so banks, lawyers and notarys no longer closing down for the whole of August.

-Lending for the purpose of the purchase of residential property dropped below the 60% mark in August with an increase of in the are of other urban property which is generally assigned to development/construction loans.
+Mortgages for the purpose of the purchase of Spanish residential property dropped below the 60% mark in August with an increase of in the are of other urban property which is generally assigned to development/construction loans.

 There has been a marked increase in the number of cranes that can be seen on the Spanish landscape as developers start to look to build new property again after many years of little activity.